Medial Tibial Periostitis/Stress Syndrome (MTSS): MTSS is a condition involving the muscle origin, along the

 Exertional shin pain is likely to respond well to a multidisciplinary approach: involving doctors, physiotherapists, podiatrists, nutritionists, soft tissue therapists and strength and conditioning input.

-If you have exertional shin pain, please feel free to get in touch.
+If you have exertional shin pain, please feel free to book an appointment with Dr Thing or another of our clinicians.